Prutha2104/MySql/README.md

 # MySql

-A BAsic start to MySql and database design
+A Easy start to MySql commands and database design.
+Learn through quick and easy steps.